TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Testing/Index.rst

 *  :ref:`t3coreapi:testing-writing-unit` in TYPO3 explained
 *  external: `Serious software testing: TYPO3 runs its 20,000th build!
    <https://typo3.com/blog/serious-software-testing-typo3-runs-its-20000th-build>`__ for more information
-   on how the automatic tests are run with Bamboo for every patchset that is uploaded for the core
+   on how the automatic tests are run with GitLab CI for every patchset that is uploaded for the core